Excursions from jaisalmer

 It is located on the junction of Jodhpur, Jaisalmer and Bikaner Road.
 It is on route to Jaisalmer and is also a fort town though the fort is not of the dimensions.

 Barmer is a desert town just 153 kms from Jaisalmer and has fortresses to boast off.
-This place is primarily famous for its woodcarving, furniture and interiors, carpets.
+This place is primarily famous for its woodcarving, furniture and interiors.

 Situated 6 kms. north of Jaisalmer on way to Ramgarh.
 Royal cenotaphs with carved images of past Maharawals & their families.
-Each chhatris preserve inscribed tablet recording.
+Each chhatris preserve inscribed.

-The total number of 84 villages were abandoned by Paliwal Brahmins overnight, out of that two most prominent villages are Kuldhara & Khabha located about 18 to 30 kms.
+The total number of 84 villages were abandoned by Paliwal Brahmins overnight, out of that two most prominent villages are Kuldhara & Khabha located about.

 A temple, 11 kms and 1 Km. off the ramgarh route, Shrine dedicated to God Rama & Krishna, constructed during the reign of Maharawal Amar Singh in 17th Century.